Retail Associate Sales Training: 11 Ways To Get Better at Selling

 7. How to learn from your selling successes and mistakes

 You don’t stop learning to be a salesperson when your training is over—it’s an ongoing process.

 Why?
 Because great salespeople are students of behaviors.

-They want to understand why a customer did or didn’t buy from them, what they might have done differently or how they might have presented the higher-priced merchandise more appealingly.
+They want to understand why customers did or didn’t buy from them, what they might have done differently, or how they might have presented the higher-priced merchandise more appealingly.

 Great salespeople treat each customer as an opportunity to learn what works and doesn’t and always look for ways to improve.

 8. How to use persistence in your selling process